Background Knowledge Probe (ALC)

 - To provide a preview of the content that is to come, or

-- To review content they already should know about a topic.
+- To review content they should already know about a topic.

 What students will need